 This book features playing notes and details on almost 90 of Ireland's famous and little known links and parkland golf courses.
 Many of the courses include playing notes for women.
 In the book are recommendations for more than 100 pubs, restaurants and tea rooms throughout Ireland.
 Also there are recommendations for more than 50 Bed and Breakfast and small Guest House lodgings.
 More than 100 of Ireland’s best tourist attractions are noted, as well.Buy Now

-Ten Years of Travel tells about the Scourge of the Highlands, the chocolate demanding fox of East Claire, and a cup of hot chocolate to go to the ends of the earth for.
+Sixteen Years of Travel… tells about the Scourge of the Highlands, and the chocolate eating fox of East Claire.
 There are heroes, villains, and beasties.
-Food to die for and food that would kill you.
+Food to die for and food that could kill you.
 Hints for driving on the other side and hints for the drivers of golf balls.

-All this in small vignettes gathered by two retired teachers who began traveling to the British Isles when they retired from teaching.
-A three week trip to Scotland to celebrate retirement has turned into a love affair with Scotland, Ireland, England, and Wales.
+The book has chapters on driving, golf, wee beasties, food, castles and attractions, B&Bs and guest houses, the people, and a little bit of everything else.
+All this in small vignettes gathered by two retired teachers who began traveling to the British Isles when they retired.
+A three-week vacation trip to Scotland to celebrate retirement has turned into a love affair with Scotland, Ireland, England, and Wales.
 That love affair has generated the stories in this book.Buy Now

 My home club in Oregon, a hidden gem in the Willamette Valley